 3. Once done, you need to save the file as a .reg file format.
-You can save it in your preferred location with any name you want.
+You can save it to your preferred location with any name you want.

 Note: Make sure to put the file name in quotes to include the .reg extension of the file.
 If not, the Notepad will save it as a text file.
 Check out the below screenshot for more idea.

-4. After saving the file, you will left with Registry file.
+4. After saving the file, you will be left with Registry file.

 You need to make a double click for applying the registry tweak and change default system font in Windows 10.
 Whatever popup appears, you need to answer Yes, to all the request.